 Important: Guidelines on this page do not constitute legal advice.
-Please consult with your legal team on compliance with privacy laws.
+Consult with your legal team on compliance with privacy laws.

-Compliance to privacy focused laws is fully capable within the Singular platform and we continually provide you the tools needed to utilizing Singular to its fullest while remaining in compliance as new laws are enacted or old ones are newly interpreted.
+Compliance to privacy-focused laws is fully supported in the Singular platform and we provide you the tools needed to utilize Singular to the fullest while remaining in compliance as new laws are enacted or old ones are newly interpreted.

 Children's privacy laws such as COPPA can require online services that target mixed audiences of children and older users to have an Age Gate upon entry before any tracking of children can take place.
 This should be treated like the “Opt-In” method described below.

 Note: For apps targeting solely children, contact your account team for additional details on how to effectively utilize Singular in compliance with COPPA.

 For the Opt-In Method, you should refrain from initializing Singular until you receive consent.
 Once consent is granted, you can initialize Singular and proceed as normal.
 Users should still have the opportunity to opt-out at a later time.
 For this case, also implement and follow the logic for the Opt-Out method.